What is Mobile Messaging and How Your Business Can Benefit From It

 For example, a message containing a 20% discount code should include a disclaimer: "Expires Friday!"

-13. Use URL shorteners
+13. Use URL Shorteners

 In pursuit of keeping your text messages short and sweet, you should consider using a URL shortener to chop the length of your links down to an appealing size.